Damage Control: Going Beyond Initial Patches for Spectre and Meltdown

 The seasoned notorious side-channel attacks and exploits from Spectre and Meltdown can compromise the performance of computing systems including computer servers, smartphones, operating systems, as well as, the confidentiality of data.
-The susceptibility of processors and chips from being exploited by side-channel attacks that disrupt computer systems have been uncovered but have yet to be completely solved.
+The susceptibility of processors and chips from being exploited by side-channel attacks that disrupt computer systems has been uncovered but has yet to be completely solved.

 Different sectors, such as network and security in the IT industry, have issued advisories on how their consumers can deal with the threats of Spectre and Meltdown exploits.
 They have also released initial patches that could serve as damage control to the possible attacks on privacy.
 However, as of this writing, there is no single patch that can alleviate all the damages that these exploits could cause to a device and to the user.